 Accessing exam papers

 You will only be able to access exam papers for the units on which you are registered in SAMIS.
 You should check your SAMIS record before the assessment period.
 If you do not think you are registered on the right units, contact your Director of Studies as soon as possible.

-All exams will be on Inspera unless your unit convenor or Department has notified you separately that they will be on Moodle.
+All exams will be on Inspera.
 You’ll be able to log in to Inspera prior to the start of your exam to see the dates and times they are scheduled, as well as exam instructions (the ‘rubric’) and any additional guidance.
+The exam instructions will remind you of the expected work time for the paper and the length of submission time allowance (where applicable).
 Your Department will provide you with any further information specific to your exams.

-Inspera can be use with a regular web browser.
+Inspera can be used with a regular web browser.
 The two most recent, stable versions of the following web browsers are always supported:

 This only defines the recommended browsers.
 Other browser versions and vendors that follow modern web standards can also be used.